riscv-boom/riscv-boom/docs/sections/execution-stages.rst

     The abstract Pipelined :term:`Functional Unit` class.
 An expert-written, low-level :term:`Functional Unit` is instantiated within the :term:`Functional Unit`.
-The request and response ports are abstracted and bypass and branch speculation support is provided. :term:`Micro-Op`s are individually killed by gating off their response as they exit the low-level :term:`Functional Unit`.
+The request and response ports are abstracted and bypass and branch speculation support is provided. :term:`UOPs<Micro-Op (UOP)` are individually killed by gating off their response as they exit the low-level :term:`Functional Unit` .

-:term:`Functional Unit`s are the muscle of the CPU, computing the necessary operations as required by the instructions. :term:`Functional Unit`s typically require a knowledgable domain expert to implement them correctly and efficiently.
+:term:`Functional Unit` s are the muscle of the CPU, computing the necessary operations as required by the instructions. :term:`Functional Unit` s typically require a knowledgable domain expert to implement them correctly and efficiently.

-For this reason, BOOM uses an abstract :term:`Functional Unit` class to "wrap" expert-written, low-level :term:`Functional Unit`s from the Rocket repository (see :ref:`The Rocket-Chip Repository`).
-However, the expert-written :term:`Functional Unit`s created for the Rocket in-order processor make assumptions about in-order issue and commit points (namely, that once an instruction has been dispatched to them it will never need to be killed).
+For this reason, BOOM uses an abstract :term:`Functional Unit` class to "wrap" expert-written, low-level :term:`Functional Unit` s from the Rocket repository (see :ref:`Rocket Chip SoC Generator`).
+However, the expert-written :term:`Functional Unit` s created for the Rocket in-order processor make assumptions about in-order issue and commit points (namely, that once an instruction has been dispatched to them it will never need to be killed).
 These assumptions break down for BOOM.

-However, instead of re-writing or forking the :term:`Functional Unit`s, BOOM provides an abstract :term:`Functional Unit` class (see :numref:`abstract-fu`) that “wraps" the lower-level functional units with the parameterized auto-generated support code needed to make them work within BOOM.
-The request and response ports are abstracted, allowing :term:`Functional Unit`s to provide a unified, interchangeable interface.
+However, instead of re-writing or forking the :term:`Functional Unit` s, BOOM provides an abstract :term:`Functional Unit` class (see :numref:`abstract-fu`) that “wraps" the lower-level functional units with the parameterized auto-generated support code needed to make them work within BOOM.
+The request and response ports are abstracted, allowing :term:`Functional Unit` s to provide a unified, interchangeable interface.

-Pipelined :term:`Functional Unit`s
+Pipelined Functional Units
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A pipelined :term:`Functional Unit` can accept a new :term:`Micro-Op` every cycle.
+A pipelined :term:`Functional Unit` can accept a new :term:`UOP<Micro-Op (UOP)` every cycle.
 Each
-:term:`Micro-Op` will take a known, fixed latency.
+:term:`UOP<Micro-Op (UOP)` will take a known, fixed latency.

 Speculation support is provided by auto-generating a pipeline that
-passes down the :term:`Micro-Op` meta-data and *branch mask* in parallel with
+passes down the :term:`UOP<Micro-Op (UOP)` meta-data and *branch mask* in parallel with
-the :term:`Micro-Op` within the expert-written :term:`Functional Unit`.
-If a :term:`Micro-Op` is
+the :term:`UOP<Micro-Op (UOP)` within the expert-written :term:`Functional Unit` .
+If a :term:`UOP<Micro-Op (UOP)` is
 misspeculated, it’s response is de-asserted as it exits the functional
 unit.